Overview

 Opening hours and price

-Dubrovnik’s Lovrijenac Fortress is open daily from 8 AM to 7:30 PM with a 15 EUR admission fee, which is included in the City Walls ticket, and you can visit it separately within three days of your City Walls visit.
+Dubrovnik’s Lovrijenac Fortress is open daily from 8 AM to 7:30 PM, with a 15 EUR admission fee included in the City Walls ticket, and you can visit it separately within three days of your City Walls visit.

 Please note that the fortress has different closing times depending on the season.
 It closes at 3 PM in the winter (1 November to 31 March), between 6 PM and 7:30 PM from April to the end of September, and at 5:30 PM in October.
 Doors to the fortress close 10 to 15 minutes before closing time.